HSAnet/hsanet.github.io/_posts/2015-10-21-ietf-broadcast-revisited.md

 work on our software that performs the analysis and we believe that all previous concerns have been addressed.

+What we plan to do is to passively collect the broadcast and multicast data that is sent over the meeting Wifi, i.e. the data that every device on the network receives.
 The primary concern that was raised was the potential handling of personally identifiable information.
 And indeed some protocols include the hostname of devices and as it turns out, a lot of hostnames contain information such as the device owner's name, the language he or she speaks and other information device owners might make part of their devices' names.
+In order to address this problem, we will use a piece of software that securely hashes MAC addresses and IP addresses before we start our analysis.
-In order to address this problem, we decided to tokenize protocol fields that might contain hostnames and hash the resulting tokens securely before analysis.
-This make analysis more difficult, a lot of information is lost, but the experiment still interesting enough to go ahead with it.
+In addition, it will tokenize protocol fields that might contain hostnames and hash the resulting tokens securely as well.
+This make analysis more difficult, a lot of information is lost, but the experiment is still interesting enough to go ahead with it.

 We also wrote an [Internet draft] which expresses our concern with current use